 Pupils study theatre skills and may specialise in acting, lighting or sound design.
 They can choose if they wish to act or design in either of their two practical performance exams and have an open choice.

 Regular theatre visits each half term form the lifeblood of the course.
 These ensure pupils gain a wide understanding of theatre styles and genres to influence their work as performers, designers and directors alongside preparing for their live theatre review in Section B of the written paper.
+Their set text for Section A will be Dennis Kelley’s DNA.
+We explore the play practically, culminating in four written questions on character, staging, design elements and performance of a given extract.

-In addition to seeing live theatre performances every term and experiencing some professional workshops, pupils have the opportunity to come on the New York Broadway tour, which next runs in April 2020, where they will see five productions and attend three professional workshops on a five-day tour.
+In addition to seeing live theatre performances every term and experiencing some professional workshops, pupils have the opportunity to come on the New York Broadway tour, which next runs in April 2020, where they will see five productions and attend two professional workshops on a five-day tour.

 - Component 1: Devising Theatre (40%)